LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/asking-good-questions.rst

 What is the problem with your code?
 -----------------------------------

-You should be able to state in general terms the error you are experiencing.
+Describe the error you are experiencing with as much detail as possible.

 **Bad:** "My program is broken."